OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/disc/upcoming.md

 ---
 title: upcoming
-description: This documentation page is related to the upcoming() function in OpenBB's stocks discovery module which returns a DataFrame containing upcoming earnings.
+description: "This documentation page is related to the upcoming() function in OpenBB's" stocks discovery module which returns a DataFrame containing upcoming earnings.
   The page includes source code, function parameters, and return types.
 keywords: